bluesky-social/proposals/0004-oauth/README.md

 The browser will open that URL and the user will be redirected to the AS.
 The AS will flag this authorization request as "non-confidential".
 This will cause the following limitations to be applied:

 - No silent sign-on will be allowed in this case (any `prompt=none` request will result in `error=login_required` errors)
-- The user will be shown a confirmation [AUTH-UI] whether he already approved this client or not.
+- The user will be shown a confirmation [Authorization Interface][AUTH-UI] whether he already approved this client or not.
 - The total lifetime of the tokens will be limited.
 - The DPoP key must be a key never encountered before.
 This is done to prevent a malicious actor who managed to steal a DPoP key from a client to be able to use it during future sessions, at which point any vulnerability might have been fixed.